sidiousvic/sidious.pizza/about.md

   </figcaption>
 </figure>

-I had these misadventures under the pseudonym _"Vic Sidious"_ a play on [Sid Vicious](https://www.youtube.com/watch?v=rDyb_alTkMQ).
-I'm fascinated by villains and anarchists like Sid.
-For a while I felt like one, but it was too easy to confuse half-assing everything with being a rebel.
-After 25 I was ready to whole-ass something.
+I have these misadventures under the pseudonym _"Vic Sidious"_ a play on [Sid Vicious](https://www.youtube.com/watch?v=rDyb_alTkMQ).
+I'm fascinated by villains and rebels like Sid.
+For a while I felt like one, but it's too easy to confuse half-assing shit with being a rebel.

 # Tokyo boy